Founders Week 2024

 Enrolled at Moravian in 1888, Lockhart's diversified career included work as an investigative reporter, journalist, editor, newspaper owner, novelist, activist, historian, horsewoman, rancher, and homesteader.
 While at Moravian, she was caught dangling out of a second-story window in a harness designed for a fire escape that she tried on as a dare!

 A. Kathrine Miller ’34

-Miller taught biology at Moravian from 1936-1941, before receiving her PhD in bacteriology from Cornell.
-In the late 1940's she developed the drug caronomide, as well as, led research that led to the development of antibiotics and other drugs used in chemotherapy.
+Miller taught biology at Moravian from 1936-1941 before receiving her Ph.D. in bacteriology from Cornell University.
+In the late 1940s, she developed the drug Caronomide, which led to the development of antibiotics and other drugs used in chemotherapy.
 The A. Kathrine Miller Super Lab on Moravian's campus was dedicated in her honor in 2015.

 Jennifer Jimenez ’14

-Jimenez is a lifelong learner completing her degree as a single mom working 50 plus hours a week.
-Embracing the Moravian community, Jenny has continued to stay involved by volunteering for the Career Center, attending alumni events, serving as a part of the Moravian Alumni and Parent Program, and leading the Alumni Association Board of Directors as the current secretary.
+Jimenez is a lifelong learner.
+She completed her degree as a single mom working 50+ hours a week.
+Embracing the Moravian community, Jiminez has continued to stay involved by volunteering for the Career Center, attending alumni events, being a part of the Moravian Alumni and Parent Program, and serving as secretary of the Alumni Association Board of Directors.